4 Strategies for Making Spiritual Resolutions to Refresh Your Faith in the New Year

 A resolution is a firm decision to do or not do something.
 Resolutions require steadfast determination, perseverance, discipline, and desire.

 “Strive to be in the minority of people who keep their New Year’s resolutions.
-But know even if you don’t keep everyone, the act of making them and striving toward them will have positive effects for you and others.”
+But know even if you don’t keep everyone, the act of making them and striving toward them will have positive effects for you and for others.”

 Tracy Brower PhD